korningf/arch-ops/desk-ops.md

 ##  12. Kubernetes Helm

-Kubernetes Helm (aka Navigator Charts) is like Composer for Kube.
+Kubernetes Helm (aka Navigator Charts) is a chart composer for Kube.

-It simplifies the process of deploying pods of related services.
+It simplifies and groups deployment of related services into charts.

 * install Kubernetes Helm